The New Movie 'Stories of Our Lives' Dispels the Myths Fueling Kenya's Homophobia

 Are there any plans to screen the movie in Kenya or in neighboring countries like Uganda?

-Chuchu: We’ve had several private screenings at home for friends and people involved, and the response helped us realize we needed to make it available to people.
+Chuchu: We’ve had several private screenings at home for friends and people involved, and the response helped us realise we needed to make it available to people.

 Gachara: It’s really a film about how we as Kenyans express ourselves, how love feels, and how we struggle.
 It belongs to our people and communities, so it has to return to that place.